 - Scoring.
 A point is scored when the offence successfully catches the disc in the defense’s end zone.

 - Change of possession.
 When a pass is incomplete (out of bounds, disc is dropped, block or intercepted), the defense immediately takes possession of the Disc and becomes the offence.

 - Substitutions.
-Each team will have 7 players on the field (unless our turnout is such that less is agreed on).
-Players not in the game may replace players in the game only immediately after a point scored, and during injury timeouts.
+Each team will have 7 players on the field (unless the turnout is fewer).
+Players not in the game may replace players in the game only immediately after a point scored (or during injury timeouts).

 - Non-contact.
 No contact is allowed between players for any reason.
 A pick (running in a way which prevents your mark from following you) and screens are also prohibited.
-A foul occurs when contact is made.
+A foul occurs when contact is made and is seriously discouraged.

 - Fouls.
 If one player contacts another, a foul occurs.
 If the foul disrupts possession, the play occurs as if possession was retained.
 If the played who committed the foul disagrees, the play is redone.